Four locations. Between now and 2050.

 The BASELINE documentary series is an unprecedented look at the climate crisis, checking in with four locations every five years until 2050.
 Think of it as the environmental "Seven Up!"
 The goal: combat "shifting baseline syndrome," a term coined by Daniel Pauly, an advisor on this project, to refer to "a phenomenon of lowered expectations in which each generation regards a progressively poorer natural world as normal."
 Sign up for our newsletter, read about us in Nieman Reports and follow the project on John D. Sutter's Instagram.
-Consider funding production through UNIONDOCS, the project's fiscal sponsor.
+Consider making a tax-deductible donation to the film through the Utah Film Center, our fiscal sponsor.

 JOHN D. SUTTER

 John D. Sutter is an award-winning journalist and filmmaker who focuses on the climate crisis.
 He is a National Geographic Explorer and CNN climate analyst. .
 His work has won the Livingston Award, IRE Award, Edward R. Murrow Award, Peabody Award and has received two EMMY nominations.
 At CNN, he created and directed several of the network’s award-winning projects, including TWO DEGREES, on the climate crisis; VANISHING, a CNN International documentary on extinction; and CHANGE THE LIST, which asked CNN’s digital audience to commission stories on social justice.
 His documentary SLAVERY’s LAST STRONGHOLD, with Edythe McNamee, aired on CNN International and received an EMMY nomination for new approaches to documentary.
 Sutter led CNN’s investigative reporting on Hurricane Maria, breaking the story of uncounted storm deaths.
 He was a Knight Visiting Nieman Fellow at Harvard and is a visiting instructor at The Poynter Institute.
 He lives in Salt Lake City.